flyingduck0/ML_Seminar_Project/README.md

 ### `Pipeline_finished_not_cleanedup.py`
 * **Function:** The Data Engineer.
 * **Description:** Handles all API connections and data wrangling.
 It uses a custom retry-adapter to bypass rate limits when pulling data from Polymarket.
-It filters out irrelevant markets, handles timezone conversions, fetches traditional asset prices via `yfinance`, and merges everything into a clean, hourly timeline called `Final_Pipeline_Data.csv`.
+It filters out irrelevant markets, handles timezone conversions, fetches traditional asset prices via `yfinance`, and merges everything into a clean, hourly timeline called `Final_Pipeline_Data.csv` with the addition of announcement static data up until end of 2026.

 ### `MLanalysis_final.py`
 * **Function:** The Analytics Engine.